Gokuldev-PS/Telemetry-Data-Streamprocessing/README.md

 ## Setup

-- After signing up for MongoDB Atlas, navigate to the "Network Access" (security tab) and make sure to enable public accessibility by adding the IP address 0.0.0.0.
+1.After signing up for MongoDB Atlas, navigate to the "Network Access" (security tab) and make sure to enable public accessibility by adding the IP address 0.0.0.0.
 This is for demonstration purposes.

 <div align="center">